| Part

 yesterday?—he had sat out on the edge of a broad hill and

-grow up, either.
+watched his little girl grow up.
+No, she didn’t grow up, either.
 She had always been grown.
 What was it he had

 thought that night?
 That Destiny surely had greater things in